Strike-F8/ifc-viewer/Readme.md

 ### options.py
 An options dialog for changing various settings.
 Currently, it only changes the language.
-Changing the language emits a signal that classes in ui.py should respond to by translating themselves.
+Changing the language emits a signal that classes in tui.py should respond to by translating themselves.

 ### /translations
 This folder contains the .ts and .qm files for supporting translation.

 ### /fonts
-Contains a variable font that could possibly be used for animations or other fancy things but PySide6 doesn't seem to support that.
+Contains a variable font that could possibly be used for animations or other fancy things but Qt doesn't seem to support that(?).

 ### config.json
 The program generates a config.json file for keeping track of recently opened and exported IFC files between sessions.

 ## Install
 Download the release zip file and extract it.
-There are a large amount of necessary files within the archive but the actual executable is IFCViewer.exe.
+There are a large amount of necessary files within the archive but the actual executable is IFCBrowser.exe.
 It should run without any setup.

 ## Build
 Ensure all previously mentioned dependencies are installed in your python environment.
 To prevent long compile times and ballooning file sizes, create a fresh virtual environment.
 ```
-conda create -n ifcviewer
+conda create -n ifcbrowser
-conda activate ifcviewer
+conda activate ifcbrowser
 ```

 Install Python 3.12. ifcopenshell does not yet support 3.13.